News & Trending Tax News

 Ignoring and trying to cheat IRS debt doesn't make it disappear — it gets worse.
 Interest accrues and is compounded daily, regardless of filing time.

 The failure-to-pay penalty adds up to half of 1% monthly.
 For late filing, it's typically 5% monthly, capped at 25%.
-After 60 days, there's a minimum penalty of $450 or 100% of owed taxes, whichever is less.
+After 60 days, there's a minimum penalty of $510 or 100% of owed taxes, whichever is less.
+Finding ways to get out of tax debt is a smart money move so you can avoid these penalties.

 The IRS pays extra attention to the EITC